You don’t always have to make a living with your art, you can, however, heal yourself with writing, painting, and creating.

 I love everything Cassandra writes, the queen of uplifting inspiration!”

 ~ Reviewer UK

-Sadly one of my photography buddies, John, died suddenly this year- far too young, in his 50s.
-And as you know, a few weeks ago my mum died too young at 80.
+Sadly one of my photography buddies, John, died suddenly in 2022- far too young, in his 50s.
+And as you know, last year my mum died too young at 80.

 Time is precious..to paraphrase Steve Jobs…don’t waste it living someone else’s life or nursing old wounds.
 Channel your passion into your creativity!

-We had such a magical time at the first retreat in Wellington in 2022, and the benefits Carol received from the workshop far exceeded our expectations!
+We’ve had such a magical time at the first retreat in Wellington in 2022, and earlier this year in The Bay of Islands.
+The benefits received from the workshop far exceeded both mine and other participants expectations!

 Yes, the course had tutorials about composition, shapes, colour values and themes.
 Those tutorials change the way you look at the world and paint.
 But this course is more – it is the way Cassandra seamlessly guides you through how YOUR creative process works – what stops you and how to break through barriers to get into the flow of creativity.
 That awareness will transform who you are being and everything you do.
 The course was the best investment in myself I could possibly choose.”

 FUN!
 FAB! & FEARLESS ART RETREAT: June 23 to 25, 2023.

 Great news!
 I am running a sale on my 3 day course…

 Will you join Maree who has just enrolled!
 Fun guaranteed!!